I successfully defended my PhD research at my viva on 16 February 2021. My thesis

-I have completed a MEng in Mechanical Engineering and six months of PhD research in the Graduate School of Medicine at Chiba University, Japan.
-My bachelor's thesis involved 1-D computational modelling of haemodynamic, while my master's thesis focused on coupling the autonomic nervous system with a 1-D/0-D haemodynamic model.
-During my Master's, I also conducted a project on the optimisation of coronary artery surgery using 3-D modelling in collaboration with medical doctors from Chiba University Hospital, Japan.
+I completed a MEng in Mechanical Engineering and six months of doctoral research in the Graduate School of Medicine at Chiba University, Japan.
+My bachelor's thesis involved 1-D computational modelling of haemodynamics, while my master's thesis focused on coupling the autonomic nervous system with a 1-D/0-D haemodynamics model.
+During my Master's degree, I also conducted a project on the optimisation of coronary artery surgery using 3-D modelling in collaboration with medical doctors from Chiba University Hospital, Japan.
 I evaluated methods of statistical analysis for the dietary patterns and PCB contamination in pregnant women.
-I aim to pursue a career in biomedical engineering.